callum-jones19/leadlight/README.md

   ends up making more sense to hold them within each plugin.
 - `xtask` is a thin wrapper around the *nih-plug* `xtask` crate, and provides and easy way to access the building and bundling functionality this crate provides.
-The commands provided by xtask are exposed by the alias provided in `.cargo/config.toml`.
+The commands provided by xTask are exposed by the alias provided in `.cargo/config.toml`.
 - `plugin-utils` provides utility functions that are shared between plugins.
   This is currently mainly used when certain `unsafe` functionality must be